brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 which should download/unpack new one to ~/apps/blender.
 Script should also work for updates, since it will move/backup old version automagically.

+Blender configs might be in

+    ~/.config/blender/2.79/config
+    # ^ Nuke that if you wish to start fresh.

 # Autologin

     sudo vi /etc/lightdm/lightdm.conf